ari1110/fullstack_boilerplate/DETAILED_SETUP.md

 4. Wait for everything to start
 5. Go to `http://localhost:3000` in your web browser

 Congratulations!
-You've set up and run your fullstack application!
+You've set up and run your fullstack application with Google Authentication!